YottaDB/YDBDoc/ProgGuide/isv.rst

 The value of $ECODE can be SET, and when it is set to a non-NULL value, error processing starts.

 .. note::
-   See Chapter 13: “Error Processing” to learn about $ECODE's role in error processing.
+   See `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_ to learn about $ECODE's role in error processing.

 List of codes for $ECODE start with comma seperated by commas.
 A code starts with "M", "U", or "Z", with rest numeric.
-"M" codes are assigned by MDC (MUMPS Development Committee), "U" by application (programmers), and "Z" codes by MUMPS implementors (in this case YottaDB/GT.M).
+"M" codes are assigned by MDC (MUMPS Development Committee), "U" by application (programmers), and "Z" codes by MUMPS implementors (in this case YottaDB).

-An error always has a YottaDB/GT.M specified code and many errors also have an ANSI Standard code.
-The complete list of standardized error codes can be referenced from the Message and Recovery Procedures Reference Manual version 4.3 and onwards.
+An error always has a YottaDB specified code and many errors also have an ANSI Standard code.
+The complete list of standardized error codes can be referenced from the `Message and Recovery Procedures Reference Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_ and onwards.

 .. parsed-literal::
    IF $ECODE[",M61," WRITE "Undefined local variable"